How do I contact the Ombudsman for Electronic Communications?

-You are facing a dispute (commercial, contractual, technical, ...) that could not be settled amicably with your telephone operator or your internet service provider?
-The Electronic Communications Ombudsman can intervene for free to try to resolve your dispute.
-We'll tell you what to do.
+If you encounter a dispute (commercial, contractual, technical, ...) that could not be settled amicably with your telephony operator or your internet service provider, the electronic communications ombudsman can intervene for free to try to resolve your dispute.
+We present you with the information you need to know.

 The electronic communications ombudsman can intervene if you have a dispute (commercial, contractual, technical, ...) with your telephony operator (fixed or mobile) or your Internet access provider.

-Before entering the mediator, you must imperative complete the following steps:
+Before you contact the Electronic Communications Ombudsman, you must imperative complete the following steps:

 1. Contact the customer service department of your operator or supplier to make your complaint